-Home » Best Security Systems for Duplexes 2026: Shared Walls, Separate Entrances, Cameras, and Monitoring
+Home » Best Security Systems for Duplexes 2026 Update: Cameras, Sensors, Privacy, Monitoring, and 3-Year Cost

-Best Security Systems for Duplexes 2026: Shared Walls, Separate Entrances, Cameras, and Monitoring
+Best Security Systems for Duplexes 2026 Update: Cameras, Sensors, Privacy, Monitoring, and 3-Year Cost

 Duplex security needs a slightly different plan than an apartment, condo, or detached house.
 You may have shared walls, separate entrances, shared driveways, a shared garage, or outdoor areas where camera placement and neighbor privacy matter.